CollaborativeRoboticsLab/grasping/docs/grasping.md

 - A single “pipeline controller” node (`grasping/grasping_node`) that coordinates:
 	1. AnyGrasp grasp pose estimation
-	2. MoveIt motion planning + execution to the grasp pose
+	2. Forwarding the selected pose to the arm-control action server
 	3. Gripper close
 	4. Optional post-grasp motion
 - A bringup launch file (`grasping/launch/grip.launch.py`) that wires up the TF frames needed to transform AnyGrasp outputs into the robot planning frame.